justinbrinkman/Real-Time-Audio-Pitch-Grapher/README.md

 # Real-Time-Audio-Pitch-Grapher

-This is a simple Python application that processes live audio data and plots the estimated pitch in real-time.
+This is a simple Python script that processes live audio data and plots the estimated pitch in real-time.

 What's next for this project?
 1) Deploy the basic functionality as a web application